novillo-cs/apcsa/content/classwork/14_cw_coordinate.md

 There are a few questions to respond in that file.
 Please write your answers as comments in Driver.java

 Optional: If you have time you may start writting the Point class.
-Otherwise, no worries we will work on this on Monday.
+Otherwise, no worries we will work on this tomorrow, Thursday.

 DO NOT FORGET TO COMMIT AND PUSH YOUR CHANGES AT THE END OF THE PERIOD.